johnpottergr/johnpottergr.github.io/blog/5-9-2025-ai-agents-raise-bar.md

 title: AI Agents Raise Bar on Technical Marketing
 date: 2025-05-09
 ---
-Technical content often resides in the background, dense and fragmented.
-But it's not typically an optional feature for engineering companies and others in industrial manufacturing.
-CAD drawings, part specifications, safety bulletins, and installation manuals are the kinds of things that make up technical content.
+Technical content often sits in the background—dense, scattered, and easy to overlook.
+Yet for engineering firms and industrial manufacturers, it’s anything but optional.
+CAD drawings, part specifications, safety bulletins, and installation manuals aren’t just documentation, they’re essential to daily operations and long-term safety.

-Marketing content has traditionally meant making PDFs "findable," tightening up the metadata, and then trusting that Google understands what engineers search for.
-Now, a new era of technical marketing is coming, and it’s being shaped not by spreadsheets or blog calendars—but by AI agents.
+Despite its operational importance, technical content has long been treated as an afterthought in marketing.
+The focus was often on making PDFs “findable,” cleaning up metadata, and hoping Google understood what engineers were actually searching for.
+But that’s changing.
+A new era is taking shape, one led by AI agents.

 ## The problem with static SEO